adrianogarru/Template-Product-Landing-page---Educational-purpose/README.md

 # Template-Product-Landing-page---Educational-purpose
 Template based on only HTML CSS responsive to desktop and mobile devices

-#Autorh: Adriano Garruba
+#Author: Adriano Garruba

 #Contact: adrianogarru@hotmail.it

 #Title: Basic product landing page Template (Educational purpose)

-#Description: Exercise from FreeCodeCamp, this teamplate is for Product Landing page and it's mobile friendly.
+#Description: Exercise from FreeCodeCamp, this template is for Product Landing page and it's mobile friendly.

 #Version: 1.0 24/3/2020